-- before the first provisional tax payment due date, you can choose to use the standard or estimation method to calculate your provisional tax
+- before the first provisional tax payment due date, you can choose to use the standard or estimation method to calculate your provisional tax, and

 - the usual use-of-money interest rules will apply from this time.

-If you choose to stop using the ratio option you must notify us either by phone or mail.
+If you choose to stop using the ratio option you must let us know by phone or mail.

-If the ratio option is ceased after the first provisional tax instalment dates you are required to use the estimation option to calculate the provisional tax for the remainder of the year.
+If the ratio option is ceased after the first provisional tax instalment dates you're required to use the estimation option to calculate the provisional tax for the remainder of the year.